-For example, an old issue of Mother Earth News Almanac (a similar publication to the Old Farmer’s Almanac but focused on green living) explained how you can grow a loaf of bread on a single square acre of land without ever needing to maintain it by hand.
+For example, an old issue of Mother Earth News Almanac (a similar publication to the Old Farmer’s Almanac but focused on green living) explained how you can grow a loaf of bread on a single square acre of land without ever needing to maintain it by hand!

 And that’s the true beauty of complimentary gardening.
 Some great plants to add to your garden (and especially with brassicas such as cabbage) are hyssop, lavender, mugwort, oregano, peppermint, sage, and thyme.

-Garlic can also repel some species of caterpillar.
+Alliums, such as garlic and ornamental onions, can also repel some species of caterpillar.
 The best part about using these plants is that they give back, either in the form of pretty flowers or as useful kitchen herbs.

 Avoid leaving outdoor lights on at night or having lights on in a room with an open window.
 This tends to be an open invitation for moths and may result in them laying eggs nearby.

 Especially useful for produce gardens, row covers and fine mesh fabrics can prevent butterflies and moths from reaching your plants.
 They can also deter a number of other pests.
 Just keep in mind that the covers may also block pollinators.

 There are a few caterpillars out there that belong to endangered or rare species of butterfly and moth.
 The adults are often quite beautiful or even valuable pollinators.

 For example, it’s believed that brugmansias (AKA angel’s trumpets) recently became extinct in the wild because their chief pollinator (a moth species) died out.

 Some important species to look out for are the monarch butterfly and swallowtail butterfly, both of which are easily dealt with by keeping a butterfly garden.